Daniel-KM/Omeka-S-module-Generic/README.md

 Eventual install and uninstall sql can be set in `data/install/` and upgrade code in `data/scripts`.
 Another class allows to check and install resources (vocabulary, resource templates, custom vocab, etc.).

-**Warning**: The module Generic was replaced by modules [Common] and [Easy Admin] and kept only for compatibility until next Omeka S major version.

 Installation